What Happened to The Factionist after the Shark Tank Pitch?

 Who was The Factionist’s founder?

-Nate Berkopec started The Factionist as a business student at New York University, where he later earned a Bachelor’s degree.
+Nate Berkopec started The Factionist while a business student at NYU, where he later earned his Bachelor’s degree.

-Nate’s concept for The Factionist ended after a year due to a lack of funds, and he moved on to other projects.
+After about a year, he shut down The Factionist due to lack of funds and moved on to other projects.

-He is now the sole proprietor of The Speed Shop, a one-man operation that helps organizations design faster and more scalable apps.
+He is now the sole owner of The Speed Shop, helping organizations with app design and scalability.

 What Happened to The Factionist’s Pitch on Shark Tank?